 The Pothos Plant, or Epipremnum aureum, is a flowering plant that can fit perfectly on most desktops, though it may require occasional trimming.
 Aside from that, it’s very low maintenance and can be left on a desk for lengthy periods without needing much care.

-This flowering shrub is not only visually appealing, but it can also filter the air to combat formaldehyde.
+The Azalea is not only visually appealing, but it can also filter the air to combat formaldehyde.
 The plant thrives mainly in cool environments, so keep that thermostat low.

 Whether your concern is air quality or simply a bit of visual appeal, there are a variety of choices for office plants.
 Start thinking about transforming your office environment today.